Shatzi Weisberger: Later life and death

 In preparation for her death, Weisberger contacted her estranged son.
 She attempted to do the same with her daughter, who was unwilling to reconnect.
 Despite difficulty caused by a labor shortage and high costs, she secured in-home hospice care with the aid of friends and a GoFundMe created by Jewish Voice for Peace.
-By November 21, she was in the company of friends and hospice care, and on that day two film crews came to her apartment; Vogue was working on a profile of her.
-Despite her wishes not to be drugged before her death, she wore a fentanyl patch to reduce pain, and had a morphine elixir, but had not yet used it.
+By November 21, she was in the company of friends and hospice care, and on that day, two film crews came to her apartment and Vogue was working on a profile of her.
+Despite her wishes not to be drugged before her death, she wore a fentanyl patch to reduce pain, she had a morphine elixir but had not yet used it.

 Weisberger had a "pain emergency" on November 25 and increased her dosage of pain medication.
 On November 30, she postponed an interview with Vogue and did not see visitors, increasing her medication again.
 She died at 12:40 a.m. on December 1.
 That same day, the New York chapter of Jewish Voice for Peace posted on Instagram that Weisberger had died the night before at her home, in accordance with her wishes.
 An obituary published in BuzzFeed News noted that her death was widely mourned on social media, while Them reported that a "joyous online memorial" and celebration of life was being planned.
-Middle East Eye characterized her as a "Jewish American abolitionist and feminist, who became a beloved symbol of intersectional solidarity for queer rights, Black Lives Matter, and pro-Palestinian demonstrations in New York City".
-The publication quoted a post on Twitter by Egyptian activist and academic Alia ElKattan, who wrote that she had encountered Weisberger at a Palestine-related event the week before her death.
+Middle East Eye quoted a post on Twitter by Egyptian activist and academic Alia ElKattan, who wrote that she had encountered Weisberger at a Palestine-related event the week before her death.
 Weisberger's body was oiled and bathed by a group of her close friends, and she was buried in Rosendale, New York on December 2.